benfaerber/pdf-to-zpl/_docs/settings.md

 ```

 ## Using without GD (not recommended)
+If for whatever reason you can't install GD you can use Imagick only (which is default in a lot of PHP environments).
 This library can work with only Imagick but GD is recommended because it's a lot faster (see [benchmarks](./.phpbench/html/index.html) for more details)!

 If you would like to only use Imagick use these settings:
 ```php
 <?php